Marloes Coenen: Bellator MMA

 In August 2014, it was announced that Bellator had signed Marloes Coenen.

-Coenen made her debut against Annalisa Bucci on October 24, 2014 at Bellator 130.
+Coenen made her debut against Annalisa Bucci on October 24, 2014, at Bellator 130.
 She won the fight via submission in the third round.

 She was set to face Julia Budd for the inaugural Bellator Woman's Featherweight Championship at Bellator 155, however Budd pulled out due to injury and was replaced by Alexis Dufresne, making the bout no longer for the title.
 Coenen lost the bout via submission in the first round.

 Coenen was scheduled to face Talita Nogueira at Bellator 163 but the bout was cancelled the day before the event when Talita failed to make weight.

 Coenen faced Julia Budd for Bellator's inaugural women's featherweight championship, at Bellator 174 on March 3, 2017.
 Coenen lost the fight via TKO in the fourth round and subsequently announced her retirement from MMA after the fight.

+Grappling career

+Coenen competed in the first women's divisions at the ADCC World Championships on May 27 and 28, 2005.
+She defeated Yuki Kondo Kubota in the opening round and lost to Stacy Cartwright in the over 60kg division, before defeating Cartwright and losing to Tara LaRosa in the absolute division.